getorca/getorca/README.md

 [Hugging Face](https://huggingface.co/winddude)

-Hi there, I'm Lawrence - a Python developer and founder with a passion for information extraction and data mining.
+Hi there, I'm Lawrence - a senior Python developer and founder with a passion for information extraction and data mining.
 I believe that data holds the key to unlocking valuable insights and driving informed decisions.
 As a developer, I strive to create powerful and efficient tools for extracting, analyzing, and visualizing data.
 With a focus on innovation and problem-solving, I'm constantly exploring new technologies and techniques to push the boundaries of what's possible.
 Join me on my journey to turn raw data into meaningful insights!

 ### 🔭 I’m currently working on
+- ML & AI research
 - Extracting finance news and generating insights with LLMs